LakshmiPadmanabhan/zipfile-EBALLLOTSCT/README.md

      Open command prompt terminal and run the command - mongod
  5. Open another terminal and run the command : node app.js
- 6. Fix the errors occurred
+ 6. Fix the errors occurred.
       If successful,you will get the message “Server running in port 3000” in the terminal
  7. Now check the working of the website